ganrad/aks-aspnet-sqldb-rest/README.md

     az provider register -n Microsoft.ContainerService
     ```

+2. Check Kubernetes CLI version and available AKS versions.

-2. (If you haven't already) Open a SSH terminal window and login to the Linux VM (Bastion host).
+    (If you haven't already) Open a SSH terminal window and login to the Linux VM (Bastion host).
+Refer to the command snippet below.
     ```
     # Check if kubectl is installed OK
     $ kubectl version -o yaml
+    #
+    # List the AKS versions in a specific (US West 2) region
+    $ az aks get-versions --location westus2 -o table
     ```

-3. Create an AKS cluster.
+3. Provision an AKS cluster.

+    Use the latest supported Kubernetes version to deploy the AKS cluster.
+At the time of this writing, version `1.11.5` was the latest AKS version.

     Refer to the commands below to create the AKS cluster.
 It will take a few minutes (< 10 mins) for the AKS cluster to get provisioned.
     ```